Let’s make teaching for Black lives the norm, not the exception.

 Facilitated by the Zinn Education Project, study groups are a free professional learning opportunity open to teachers across the United States.
 Study group participants can dive deeper into Teaching for Black Lives and create action plans to share with their teaching community.

 The Zinn Education Project offers dozens of lessons on the history of the Black Freedom Struggle — from resistance to enslavement to redlining to the ongoing fight for voting rights and reparations.
-Find highlighted collections of lessons at Teach the Roots of the 2020 Rebellion, People’s History Lessons for Stamped: Racism, Antiracism, and You, and Teaching with the New York Times 1619 Project.
+Find highlighted collections of lessons at the Teach Truth Syllabus, Teach the Roots of the 2020 Rebellion, People’s History Lessons for Stamped: Racism, Antiracism, and You, and Teaching with the New York Times 1619 Project.

 Our “Teaching the Black Freedom Struggle” online classes offer the chance to learn directly from leading historians and to meet peers from across the country.
 In each session, a historian is interviewed by a teacher, and participants break into small groups to meet each other, discuss the content, and share teaching ideas.
 Sessions are designed for teachers and other school staff — but parents, students, and others are also welcome to participate.